jef-fortunahamid/MintClassicsCo/README.md

 ## Techniques Used
 - Aggregation and Joins: The use of SQL aggregation functions like SUM() and joins helped to summarize inventory levels across different warehouses.
-- Sub-queries and CTEs: Common Table Expressions (CTEs) and sub-queries were used to isolate specific sets of data for more complex analyses.
+- JOINS, Sub-queries and CTEs: JOINS, Common Table Expressions (CTEs) and sub-queries were used to isolate specific sets of data for more complex analyses.
 - Conditional Logic: CASE statements in SQL were employed to categorize inventory as 'Overstocked,' 'Understocked,' or 'Well-Stocked' based on certain conditions.
 - Filtering: The WHERE clause and the HAVING clause were extensively used to filter data based on certain conditions like order status.